 The HEALTH SCIENCES SCHOLARSHIP as established in 2006 as a result of the First Annual Coahoma Community College Golf Tournament.
 The scholarship is awarded to students with good academic potential, leadership ability, community involvement, and a passion for the health care profession.
+The recipient(s) is made by the Health Sciences division.

-The LILLIAN ROGERS-JOHNSON MEMORIAL AWARD is made to freshman on the basis of academic potential and Christian character.
+The LILLIAN ROGERS-JOHNSON MEMORIAL AWARD is given to a freshman on the basis of academic potential and Christian character.